zencart/documentation/content/user/upgrading/php_configuration.md

 Your hoster likely provides a knowledge base with instructions.
 Contact your hoster if you are unsure how to proceed.

+If you want to run multiple versions of PHP on your server (for example, to keep a live site going with an older version and test an upgrade with a newer version), see [Multiple PHP Versions](/user/upgrading/multiple_php_versions/).

 Once you are done changing PHP version or a PHP setting, use the [Version](/user/admin_pages/admin_version/) link on the top right navigation menu to confirm that the change you made is recognized by Zen Cart.